AliHusseinAs/UbuntuZeekInstallation/README.md

 ## Conclusion

 You have now successfully installed and verified Zeek on Ubuntu.
-If you run into any other issues, feel free to consult the Zeek documentation or ask for help.